 Pairing a VEBA and FSA

-A voluntary employee beneficiary association (VEBA) account is a tax-free health care savings plan that is funded entirely by the employer.
+A voluntary employee beneficiary association (VEBA) account is a tax-free health care savings plan that, like an HRA, is funded entirely by the employer.
 Like an HSA, once an employer contributes to an employee’s VEBA account, the money belongs to the employee.

 Unlike an HSA, however, the account does not allow you to make your own contributions to it.
 Since you can't make your own contributions to the VEBA, you can fund an FSA and use it to pay for qualified medical expenses before having to withdraw from your VEBA.